zfergus/seam-erasure/README.md

 ## Usage

+### Command-Line

-To use the seam eraser tool, first install the required packages, then enter the following into a cmd-line:
+To use the seam eraser tool, first install the required packages, then enter the following into a command-line:

 ```bash
 python ./src/main.py path/to/input_model path/to/input_texture [-h] [-o path/to/output_texture] [-g] [--sv {none,texture,lerp}] [-d]